gatlamounika/Smart-cities/README.md

 # Smart cities-Chatbot :
 This is a Informational bot application developoed for education related to give information about Smart-cities.

-### This web based informational bot application has been developed for the accomplishment of future ready talent internship program launched by microsoft, future skil prime, Quess, GitHub,EY.
+### This web based informational bot application has been developed for the accomplishment of future ready talent internship program launched by microsoft, future skill prime, Quess, GitHub,EY.
 ## project link: "https://sites.google.com/view/smart-cities-azure-websites/home"
 ## Project title:
     Smart cities